On-Going Upper Arlington Historical Society Events

 historical trolley tours

-We currently offer two different trolley tours of UA:
+We also have two other themed trolley tours of UA:

 - "History 101": Beginner's guide to the history of Old Arlington, visiting highlights of the original village, and then heading north to additional historic points.